- Key Takeaways

 Part 7.
 How to choose between mechanical and lithium batteries?

-- Safety and sustainability: Mechanical batteries reduce chemical risks.
+- Safety requirements: Mechanical batteries reduce chemical risks.

 What is a mechanical battery used for?

-Mechanical batteries are used for grid energy storage, renewable integration, and high-cycle industrial applications.
+Mechanical battery storage is mainly used for grid stabilization, renewable energy integration, and long-duration storage in industrial systems.

 Why do mechanical batteries have lower energy density?